brown-band/website/pages/constitution.md

 #### A3: Election Procedure {#IVA3}

 The outgoing President shall conduct elections.
 If the President is unable to preside, then the next highest-ranking officer as listed in Article III, Section A2 shall preside.
 The presiding officer will cast one vote to be kept secret and separate during the election of the office of the President, and it will not be noted or counted except in case of a tie.
-If a tie arises, the presiding officer's vote will be discretely added to the total in order to break the tie, otherwise their vote is destroyed.
+If a tie arises, the presiding officer’s vote will be discreetly added to the total in order to break the tie, otherwise their vote is destroyed.
 If a tie arises between candidates when they are not the only candidates, the presiding officer's vote will not be counted and there will be a runoff election between tied candidates.

 After a new President has been elected, the outgoing President will continue to run elections.
 The outgoing President can vote in the remaining elections; the newly elected President, however, will cast one vote to be kept secret and separate, and it will not be noted or counted except in the case of a tie.
-If a tie arises, the newly elected President's vote will be discretely added to the total in order to break the tie, otherwise their vote is destroyed.
+If a tie arises, the newly elected President’s vote will be discreetly added to the total in order to break the tie, otherwise their vote is destroyed.
 If a tie arises between candidates when they are not the only candidates, the newly elected President's vote will not be counted and there will be a runoff election between tied candidates.
 If the presiding officer wishes to run for the position of President, then the next presiding officer in Article III, Section A2 shall preside.

 Two or more persons may not run together for the same office.
-Band members may nominate anyone, including themselves, for anyposition.
+Band members may nominate anyone, including themselves, for any position.
 The presiding officer shall ask for a second of the nomination and whether the nominee accepts the nomination.
 The presiding officer shall move to close nominations for each candidate.

 After nominations have been closed, each candidate has two and one-half minutes in which to state their position if they so desire.
 The candidates shall appear one at a time before the Band and describe their qualifications while other candidates are out of the room.
 Next, under the direction of the presiding officer, members shall ask questions of the candidates.
 After all presentations and questions have been completed, the Band members shall discuss the qualifications of the candidates.